Counting Hallucinations in Diffusion Models: Experiments

-(1) \textbf{Increasing sampling steps in ODE solvers reduces counting hallucinations in synthetic datasets but exacerbates them in RealHand}.
-As shown in \reftab{tab1}, under commonly used ODE solver settings (25, 50, and 100 steps), increasing the number of sampling steps generally decreases the counting hallucination rate (CHR) in ToyShape and SimObject, but tends to increase it in RealHand, except at 100 steps with DPM-Solver-2.
+(1) \textbf{Increasing sampling steps reduces counting hallucinations in synthetic datasets but exacerbates them in RealHand}.
+As shown in \reftab{tab1}, under commonly used ODE solver settings (25, 50, and 100 steps), increasing the number of sampling steps generally decreases counting hallucination rates in ToyShape and SimObject, but tends to increase it in RealHand, except at 100 steps with DPM-Solver-2.
 This contrasting behavior suggests that synthetic datasets benefit from finer solver granularity due to their simpler and more structured distributions, whereas real-world datasets such as RealHand exhibit more complex distributions, where additional steps may overfit local inconsistencies and thereby amplify hallucinations.

-(2) \textbf{Employing higher-order ODE solvers effectively mitigates non-counting failures but exacerbates counting hallucinations in RealHand}.
-As shown in \reftab{tab1}, comparing DPM-Solver-1 and DPM-Solver-2 on the RealHand dataset reveals that the latter reduces the non-counting failure rate but increases the counting hallucination rate.
-Nevertheless, this strategy consistently lowers the overall failure rates across datasets.
-For example, reducing CHR in synthetic datasets and TFR in RealHand, despite the increase in CHR observed in RealHand.
-These results underscore the need to develop ODE solvers that can jointly minimize non-counting failures while maintaining control over counting hallucinations in practical scenarios.
+(2) \textbf{Employing higher-order ODE solvers effectively mitigates non-counting failures but exacerbates counting hallucinations in RealHand under the standard inference steps}.
+As shown in \reftab{tab1}, comparing DPM-Solver-1 and DPM-Solver-2 on the RealHand dataset at the standard sampling steps (e.g., 25 and 50 steps) reveals a consistent trade-off: while the higher-order solver substantially reduces non-counting failures, it simultaneously leads to a higher counting hallucination rate.
+A similar trend emerges when increasing the number of sampling steps for both DPM-Solver-1 and DPM-Solver-2.
+Overall, although using more computation (i.e., ``better'' sampling conditions) consistently improves overall perceptual quality (i.e., lower non-counting failure rates), it does not enforce factual correctness of finger counts.

 (3) \textbf{DDPM substantially outperforms ODE solvers in mitigating both counting hallucinations and non-counting failures}.
-Across all comparisons, ancestral sampling (i.e., DDPM) consistently achieves the lowest CHR, NCFR, and TFR, indicating that DDPM provides a practical lower bound for quantifying the failure rates of generative models.
-These results suggest that ancestral sampling serves as an effective strategy for minimizing hallucinations, particularly when computational efficiency is not the primary concern.
+Across all comparisons, ancestral sampling (i.e., DDPM) consistently achieves the lowest CHR, NCFR, and TFR, indicating that DDPM provides a practical lower bound for quantifying failure rates of generative models.
+These results suggest that ancestral sampling serves as an effective strategy for minimizing hallucinations.

 (4) \textbf{A better initial noise configuration can reduce both counting hallucinations and non-counting failures}.
 As shown in \reftab{tab1}, using ``diffused'' noise (i.e., ground-truth initial noise) tends to results in lower CHR, NCFR, and TFR compared to ``normal'' noise (i.e., standard Gaussian noise).
 This effect likely arises because diffused noise better aligns with the initial noise distribution encountered during training, suggesting that a more informed initialization can mitigate not only counting hallucinations but also other non-counting failures.